-5.25.
-It is well documented that assessing the concentration of thoron in indoor air of a workplace could be important because it may interfere with measurements of radon concentrations [35].
-In particular, not all passive radon detectors discriminate against thoron, thereby implying that radon measurements might be overestimating the actual 222Rn concentrations.
-Thoron interference can be regarded as one of the major uncertainties of radon measurements in radon studies.
+5.24.
+It is well documented that assessing the concentration of thoron in indoor air of a workplace could be important because it likely to be interfering with measurements of radon concentrations [35].
+In particular, not all passive radon detectors discriminate against thoron, thereby implying that radon measurements might be overestimating the actual radon concentrations.
+Thoron interference can be regarded as one of major uncertainties of radon measurements in radon studies.
 Any measurements for evaluation of health effects without discriminative detection of radon isotopes might result in risk estimates that include high uncertainties.

-5.26.
+5.25.
 However, new detectors are available which have a filter for thoron and when used side by side with detectors without filters, a passive measurement of the average radon and thoron concentrations can be obtained.

-5.27.
+5.26.
 To determine whether thoron is important from a dose perspective, the thoron decay product concentrations should be directly measured, and various techniques exist to do this.